syncstate/multi-user-todo-example/README.md

 # Multi User Todo

 A todo app that syncs adding, deleting and filtering todos across multiple sessions and is persistent to new connections.
-You can read more about this article [here](https://stories.geekyants.com/multi-user-todo-app-using-syncstate).
+You can read more about it in this [article](https://stories.geekyants.com/multi-user-todo-app-using-syncstate).

 ![Mult-User-Todo](./public/images/Todo.gif)